 NTU students showcase technological innovations

-The five-week long competition saw student entrepreneurs attending a series of workshops and lectures in finance, business strategy, as well as in engineering subjects.
-They were divided into 57 groups with faculty members as their mentors.
-The students have to come up with innovative ideas and solutions to real-world problems as well as a viable business plan.
+The five-week long competition saw student entrepreneurs attending a series of workshops and lectures in engineering, finance, as well as in business strategy subjects.
+Students were divided into 63 teams with faculty members as their mentors.
+On top of conceptualising and developing innovative ideas to solve real-world problems, the students have to come up with a viable business plan.

-Their innovations have been placed in five categories and will be exhibited and judged on 9 June 2008.
-Three winners will be announced for each category.
-The categories are:
+Placed in five categories, the students’ works will be exhibited and judged on 5 June 2009 at the EID09 Open House.
+Three winners will be selected for each category.

 The judging criteria include: potential market value, technological innovation, cost (development and material) and ‘X-factor’.